dftbplus/recipes/docs/electronicdynamics/tutorial.rst

    After runing the script, two files may be generated: *charge_frag1.dat* and *charge_frag2.dat* with the corresponding charges of each defined fragment.
-   If you plot it you will something like:
+   If you plot it you will get something like:

    .. figure:: ../_figures/elecdynamics/tutorial/charge-vs-time.png
       :width: 60%